Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Device Identification and Message Decoding

-where the operation is over the binary field and $\bG \in \mathbb{F}_2^{ \lceil \log N \rceil \times C_1}$ is a generator matrix of an error-control code with rate $R$.
-We can apply the low-complexity capacity approaching codes~\cite{barg2004error}.
-For each bin $b$, we perform hard decoding on $ \text{Re} \left\{ \tilde{Y}^c_b e^{- \iota \hat{\theta}_k} \right\}$ for each symbol $c$, decode the sequence and then obtain the estimated index information.
-We focus on index estimation for singleton bins, because it allows us to apply the well-studied point-to-point capacity approaching codes.
-A more sophisticated soft decoding method can also be used.
-In this paper, we show that even a simple hard decoding is sufficient to guarantee reliable index estimation.
+With the phase estimation \LL{$ \hat{\theta}_b$}, we can compensate the phase of $A_{k,b}$ and try to decode the device index information.
+For each subcarrier $b$, we perform (hard) binary decision on $ \text{Re} \left\{ \tilde{Y}^c_b e^{- \iota \LL{\hat{\theta}_b}} \right\}$ for all $C_1$ symbols, and then decode the index and message.
+We focus on singleton subcarriers, because this allows us to apply the well-studied point-to-point capacity approaching codes.
+A more sophisticated multiuser decoding method can also be used.
+In Section~\ref{sec:proof_sync}, we show that single-user decoding is sufficient to establish the desired scaling laws.